Hualong One: Pakistan

-Argentina

 International marketing

 In December 2015, CGN and CNNC agreed to create Hualong International Nuclear Power Technology Co as a joint venture to promote the Hualong One in overseas markets, which was officially launched in March 2016.

 On 19 January 2017, the United Kingdom Office for Nuclear Regulation (ONR) started their Generic Design Assessment process for the Hualong One, expected to be completed in 2021, in advance of possible deployment at the Bradwell nuclear power station site.

 On 16 November 2017, the ONR and the Environment Agency announced they are progressing to the next phase of their Generic Design Assessment of the UK HPR1000 reactor.

 Step 2 formally commenced on this day and is planned to take about 12 months.

 The targeted timescale for the UK HPR1000 GDA process is about five years from the start of Step 1.

 Hualong Two

 CNNC plans to start building a follow-on version, named Hualong Two, by 2024.
 It will be a more economical version using similar technology, reducing build time from 5 years to 4, and reducing costs by around a fourth from 17,000 yuan per kW to 13,000 yuan per kW.